 If a screen is to be left on all day every day a buy a more expensive set as it should be built with better quality components.

 Do you supply HDMI Splitters, CAT5 / HDMI extenders and long HDMI Leads?

 Yes.
 If you can supply us with distance information between the noticeboard PC and the screen locations etc we would be happy to work out the best combination of splitters, cables, and cat5 extenders you would need for a given system.
 Bear in mind that with the small size of players they can easily be fitted behind the TV.

 What’s the difference between a digital signage system and an electronic noticeboard system?

 They are one and the same.
 Different people search for the product using different names.

 Do you export hardware?

-Small items like signage players yes, Big and heavy items will be easier and cheaper to source in your own country due to shipping costs.
+Small items like signage players yes, but at the moment not to Europe.
+Big and heavy items will be cheaper to source in your own country due to shipping costs.